Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Introduction

 Stochastic differential equations ($SDE$s) are well-placed in both probability and statistics literature for their probabilistic importance as well as in statistical modeling of random phenomena varying continuously with time.
 The most important development in this regard have been for $SDE$s driven by Brownian motion (Wiener process).
 Accessible books on the theory of $SDE$s driven by Brownian motion can be found in \ctn{Arnold74}, \ctn{Ikeda81}, \ctn{Lipster01}, \ctn{Oksendal03}, \ctn{Mao11}, \ctn{Karatzas19} while statistical inference for such $SDE$s have been considered in \ctn{Basawa80}, \ctn{Iacus08}, \ctn{Bishwal08} and \ctn{Fuchs13}, the last containing interesting applications from life sciences.
 Perhaps the most important applications of $SDE$s have been developed in the fields of biology and financial modeling; see, for example, \ctn{Allen10}, \ctn{Donnet13}, \ctn{Crepey13} and \ctn{Braumann19}.

 However, Wiener processes, that form the core of the $SDE$ literature, are inadequate for modeling phenomena that exhibit long-range dependence.
 Such long range dependence is very much evident in asset returns and financial time series such as stock prices, foreign exchange rates, market indices and macroeconomics (see, for example, \ctn{Henry03}).
-Geophysical time series (\ctn{Witt13}), internet traffic (\ctn{Park11}), etc. also associated with long-range dependence.
+Geophysical time series (\ctn{Witt13}), internet traffic (\ctn{Park11}), etc. are also associated with long-range dependence.
 Theory and applications of long-range dependence can be found in \ctn{Doukhan03}.
 Note that long-range dependence is associated with scale-invariant self-similar processes with stationary increments, as under suitable conditions, the latter can be shown to exhibit long-range dependence.

 Continuous-time phenomena with long-range dependence can be more appropriately handled by $SDE$s driven by fractional Brownian motion, which is a self-similar Gaussian process with stationary increments, consisting of a fractal index $H\in(0,1)$, usually termed as the ``Hurst parameter".
 Long-range dependence results when $H>1/2$.
-Detailed of fractional Brownian motion and that of $SDE$s driven by fractional Brownian motion can be found in \ctn{Norros}, \ctn{Oks08}, \ctn{Mish29}, \ctn{Zien09}, \ctn{Xu18}.
+Details of fractional Brownian motion and that of $SDE$s driven by fractional Brownian motion can be found in \ctn{Norros}, \ctn{Oks08}, \ctn{Mish29}, \ctn{Zien09}, \ctn{Xu18}.
 Statistical inference, including asymptotic theory in such $SDE$s, assuming that $H>1/2$ and known, is detailed in \ctn{BLSP10}; see also \ctn{Mish14}, \ctn{Neu14}, \ctn{Hu17}, where again $H$ is assumed to be known.
+For further related works with known $H$ and deterministic diffusion coefficient, see \ctn{Dai21}, \ctn{Xiao19a}, \ctn{Xiao19b}, \ctn{Hu10}, \ctn{Tanaka20}, \ctn{Xiao11}.
+In \ctn{Wang23}, a discretized version of the $SDE$ associated with fractional Ornstein-Uhlenbeck process (driven by fractional Brownian motion) is proposed, where a two-stage estimation procedure is considered to estimate $H$ and the other parameters; closed form expressions for the estimators are available in this setup.
+Asymptotic theory for the estimators are also developed.